TREATING YOUR FEET WITH CUSTOM ORTHOTICS IN EDMONTON

 Orthotics can be used for children as soon as they start to walk.
 The podiatrists at the Edmonton Foot Health Centre have used foot orthotics to treat flat feet, pigeon toe and in-toeing in children.
 Their use is intended to prevent the development of the foot deformity during growth and the limit of future foot symptoms.
 The orthotics can be placed inside the child’s shoes.
 The amount of time required for orthotic treatment in children will depend upon the seriousness of the foot deformity and how soon the treatment is initiated.

 Prescribed Custom-Made Functional Orthotics

 At the Edmonton Foot Health Centre, our orthotics are prescribed, custom-made inserts that can be transferred from shoe to shoe so that you can wear your orthotics full time, like eyeglasses.
 If our doctor decides that orthotics are needed to treat your foot ailments, we will book you in for a foot scan and get an exact mould of your feet.
 Your foot scans will then be directly emailed to a lab, where technicians will make your orthotics.
 We usually get the orthotics back after two or three weeks, and we will call you once they come in.

-These orthotics are specially tailored to your feet in order to correct problems that are causing you pain in your feet, ankles, knees, back, etc. when you become mobile.
+These orthotics are specially tailored to your feet to correct problems that are causing you pain in your feet, ankles, knees, back, etc. when you become mobile.
 The orthotics work to support your feet and help improve your foot and body posture so that you will no longer feel pain when you walk.
 If you suspect orthotics could help you, book an appointment with us today and our doctors will render a proper diagnosis.

 If you, a family member or a friend suffer from the foot deformities mentioned, it may be beneficial to speak to one of the podiatrists at the Edmonton Foot Health Centre about custom orthotics in Edmonton.